By J. L. Starkey

 By the late 1800’s, many Hanover residents had forgotten about the Digges family debacle, and Lydia Small probably didn’t care anyway, since she had enough tragedy in her own life.

 In 1890, Lydia’s daughter drowned in the family’s well .
 In 1902, two of her children drowned at the quarry where their father worked.
 In 1905, another child drowned in the same quarry .

 Some townspeople probably wondered if the Small family was cursed.
-They probably knew that the Smalls were not the original owners of their tract of land in Hanover.
-That distinction went to a landowner who was called a petty nobleman by some, and a bully by others.
+They may have known that the Smalls were not the original owners of their land in Hanover.
+That distinction went to a man who was called a petty nobleman by some, and a bully by others .

 Had he and Dudley returned to reclaim their land?

 Lydia Small died in 1939, and Hanover residents seemed to forget about things like ghosts, spirits, and Dudley Digges .